Sheila H. Katz

 In Their Own Words

-"We're preparing our twenty-first-century musicians to be global citizens.
-And I think musicians, because they have a language that transcends boundaries and cultures, are particularly positioned to be able to say something about what's going on, and to have an impact."
+"We're preparing our 21st-century musicians to be global citizens.
+Musicians have a language that expresses and transcends boundaries and cultures, so [they] are particularly positioned to have an impact."